M-RBR/M-RBR/README.md

 🎓 I hold a PhD in Philosophy and bring over ten years of experience in academic research at universities

-🤓  In addition to programming languages, I like to learn natural languages:
-  - I'm a native Dutch speaker 🇳🇱
-  - Fluent in English 🇬🇧 and German 🇩🇪
-  - Over the years, I’ve studied Ancient Greek, Latin, Hebrew, Syriac, Arabic, French, Italian, and Spanish at varying levels
+🤓  In addition to programming languages, I like to learn natural languages: I'm a native Dutch speaker 🇳🇱, fluent in English 🇬🇧 and German 🇩🇪.
+Over the years, I’ve studied Ancient Greek, Latin, Hebrew, Syriac, Arabic, French, Italian, and Spanish at varying levels.

 ---